DK Havenergi

 DI: The cyber threat has increased

-- The many cyber attacks on companies and the general high threat level that has increased in the wake of the war in Ukraine means that even the smallest and most vulnerable companies in Denmark have increased their focus on IT security, he says in a written statement comment.
+- The many cyber attacks on companies and the general high threat level that has increased in the wake of the war in Ukraine means that even the smallest and most vulnerable companies in Denmark have increased their focus on IT security, he says in a written comment.

 /ritzau/